-Live at least one semester abroad

-Take as much of a second language as possible

-Advanced courses from:
+Live at least one semester abroad Take as much of a second language as possible Advanced courses from: Art History British Literature American Literature Philosophy Business

-Art History

-British Literature

-Philosophy Business

 Foreign Language and Other Career Opportunities:

 Having a strong background in one or more foreign languages can be a valuable asset for obtaining employment in fields such as international business and commerce, journalism, law enforcement, and government.
 For further information, students should contact the Foreign Language Department or the Office of Counseling and Career Services.

 Foreign Language Course Descriptions

 ARABIC (ARB)

 1101, 1102 Elementary Arabic

 4, 4 credits

 The acquisition of oral/aural skills through intensive exposure to Arabic used both as the medium of communication and the object of study.
 It enables the student accurately to express his or her daily experiences in spoken and written Arabic, and to understand communications of a moderate level of difficulty.

-Foreign Language.
+2211 Intermediate Arabic I

+4 credits

+A review and expansion of grammar and practice in oral and written Arabic while exploring Arabic language and culture.
+Prerequisite: Arabic 1102 or placement.
+Offered in fall semester only.
+Second Language.

 FRENCH (FRE)

 1101, 1102 Elementary French

 4, 4 credits

 The acquisition of oral/aural skills through intensive exposure to French used both as the medium of communication and the object of study.
 It enables the student accurately to express his or her daily experiences in spoken and written French, and to understand communications of a moderate level of difficulty.
-Foreign Language.

 1103 Elementary French for Advanced Beginners

 4 credits

 A review of basic grammar and the introduction of more advanced grammar, together with the acquisition of oral/aural skills that allow communication in French in everyday contexts.
 This course encompasses material presented in FRE 1101 and 1102.
-Foreign Language.

-1123 The French-Speaking World
+1123 The French-Speaking World 4 credits

-4 credits

 An examination of French-speaking countries outside of Europe - especially Africa and the Caribbean - prior to, during, and after the establishment of French colonial rule.
 Special attention is given to the ways different cultures have reacted, in economic, religious, sociological, artistic, and literary spheres, to the experience of French hegemony.
 This course is taught in English.
-Global Perspective, Humanities.
+International Nonwestern; Social, Cultural, and Historical Understanding.
 Cross-listed with Cross Cultural Studies 1123.

 1131 Culture of France

 4 credits

 A study of influences that have molded France through the ages, with insights into all aspects of French culture (geography, history, the arts, folklore, gastronomy, etc.).

 This course is taught in English.
-Humanities.

-2100 Introduction to Business French

-4 credits

-An Intermediate-level language course stressing all four language skills (reading, writing, speaking, and listening) in the contexts of professional situations.

-Prerequisite: French 1102 or 1103.